Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Casey Alexander - Compass Point Research & Trading LLC

 Right.
-So call it $2 million and $5 million or$2.5 million and $4.5 million, something like that?
+So call it $2 million and $5 million or $2.5 million and $4.5 million, something like that?

 Robert K. Julian - Callaway Golf Co.